cd-schilling/bais3300-portfolio/README.md

-BAIS3300 Portfolio Website – Cade Schilling
+Portfolio Website – Cade Schilling

-Course: Digital Product Management
-Instructor: Mike Colbert
-Semester: Spring 2025

 ⸻

 Project Overview

-This portfolio showcases my academic, technical, and professional journey as a Business Analytics and Information Systems student at the University of Iowa.
-Built using HTML5, CSS3, and Bootstrap 5.3, the site is live on a custom Azure Static Web App and designed with accessibility and responsive design best practices.
+This portfolio highlights my academic, technical, and professional journey in Business Analytics and Information Systems.
+Built with HTML5, CSS3, and Bootstrap 5.3, it is deployed on a custom Azure Static Web App.
+The site is fully responsive, accessible, and designed to showcase interactive data analytics projects and dashboards.

 ⸻